-Professor Jenkins

-Associate Professors Blackwell, Katz, Mindingall,

-Sadowski, and Slattery (Head)

-Assistant Professors Long-Hall, and Spiga
+Associate Professors Blackwell, Katz, Mindingall, Sadowski, and Slattery (Head) Assistant Professors Long-Hall, Molock and Spiga

-The objective of the Master of Science in Psychology program is to provide those individuals who are involved in the delivery of psychological services and the administration or supervision of community mental health programs the opportunity to acquire useful practical skills along with a strong academic background to facilitate their professional growth and effectiveness.

-Students wishing to continue in doctoral study elsewhere will also be provided with a solid academic foundation from which to proceed.
+The objective of the Master of Science in Psychology program is to provide advanced preparation to individuals who are interested in professional careers in psychology.
+Individuals who are involved in the delivery of psychological services or the administration and supervision of community mental health programs will be provided the opportunity to acquire useful practical skills along with a strong academic background to facilitate their professional growth and effectiveness.
+The program also provides to students wishing to pursue doctoral study elsewhere a solid academic foundation from which to proceed.

-Persons pursuing the Master of Science in Psychology will receive general preparation to function as services providers at the intermediate level within the community.
-In addition they will have the option of preparing themselves in the specialty areas of Clinical Services, Industrial Organizational, Educational Psychology, and Behavior Modification.
-A student elects specialty preparation from elective courses available in the graduate school curriculum.
+Persons pursuing the Master of Science in Psychology will receive general preparation to function within the community as providers of intermediate level services.
+In addition, they will have the option of preparing themselves in the specialty areas of Clinical Services, Industrial/Organizational Psychology, Educational Psychology, and Behavior Modification or Applied Behavior Analysis.
+Students elect specialty preparation from elective courses available in the graduate school curriculum.

 The graduate degree program will consist of a minimum of 50 quarter hours of coursework beyond the bachelor's degree and a Comprehensive Examination.
-In certain instances, additional coursework may be necessary to overcome deficiencies identified in the student's record of performances.
-There is a common core of 13 hours, with the remainder of the student's program of studies to be determined after consultation with the student's faculty advisor.
+In certain instances, additional coursework may be necessary to overcome deficiencies identified in the student's record of performance.
+There is a common core of 13 quarter hours, with the remainder of the student's program of study to be determined after consultation with the student's advisor.
 The advisor and student develop a plan of study which determines the student's area of specialization and when the Comprehensive Examination will be taken.